 Electrical power helps support almost every aspect of daily life.
 It’s everywhere, flowing through the walls of our homes and workplaces, under the streets and over our heads.
 Most people have a healthy respect for electricity’s dangerous side, and well they should; even ordinary household current can kill when used incorrectly.
-However, for those whose careers require up-close-and-personal contact with electrical systems, electrical accidents are all too common.
+However, for those whose careers require up-close-and-personal contact with electrical systems, electrical accidents in Georgia are all too common.

 In 2018, as reported by the Bureau of Labor Statistics (BLS), 1,080 American workers suffered electrical injuries serous enough to require time away from work, and a further 115 died in accidents involving electrical parts.

 Arc flashes are a common and particularly dangerous form of electrical accident, capable of injuring or killing multiple people at once with a single catastrophic failure, as well as starting fires and causing significant property damage.
 They happen when electrical equipment is improperly designed, installed or maintained.

 The Stoddard Firm is committed to helping the victims of these painful and unnecessary accidents get the compensation they deserve.